coreos/docs/running-coreos/cloud-providers/rackspace/index.md

 +------------+-------------------------------------------------+
 ```

-## Boot a Server
+### Boot a Server

-Boot a new server with our new keypair.
+Boot a new server with our new keypair and specify optional cloud-config data.

 ```
-supernova production boot --image 430d35e0-1468-4007-b063-52ee1921b356 --flavor 2 My_CoreOS_Server --key-name coreos-key
+supernova production boot --image {{site.rackspace-image-id}} --flavor performance1-2 --key-name coreos-key --user-data ~/cloud_config.yml --config-drive true My_CoreOS_Server
 ```

 You should now see the details of your new server in your terminal and it should also show up in the control panel: